turbostarter/envin/README.md

 # Type-safe env validation with live previews

-A framework-agnostic, type-safe tool to validate and preview your environment variables—powered by your favorite schema validator.
+Framework-agnostic, type-safe tool to validate and preview your environment variables - powered by your favorite schema validator.